weirdscience/documents/docs/NSR.md

 f.
 Configure each network boundary control (firewall, switch, router, gateway, or other network control device or system) with rules that support only the services, protocols, ports, and communications that the CA has identified as necessary to its operations;

 g.
-Configure Issuing Systems, Certificate Management Systems, Security Support Systems, and Front-End / Internal-Support Systems by removing or disabling all accounts, applications, services, protocols, and ports that are not used in the CA’s or Delegated Third Party’s operations and allowing only those that are approved by the CA or Delegated Third Party;
+Configure all systems used during a certificate life-cycle event by removing or disabling all accounts, applications, services, protocols, and ports that are not used in the CA’s or Delegated Third Party’s operations and allowing only those that are approved by the CA or Delegated Third Party;

 h.
-Review configurations of Issuing Systems, Certificate Management Systems, Security Support Systems, and Front-End / Internal-Support Systems on at least a weekly basis to determine whether any changes violated the CA’s security policies;
+Review configurations of Issuing Systems, Certificate Management Systems, Security Support Systems, and Front-End / Internal-Support Systems on at least a weekly basis to determine whether any changes violated the CA’s security policies.
+For offline Root CA systems, review configurations every 30 days or when the system is powered-on;

 i.
 Grant administration access to Certificate Systems only to persons acting in Trusted Roles and require their accountability for the Certificate System’s security;

 j.
-Implement Multi-Factor Authentication to each component of the Certificate System that supports Multi-Factor Authentication;
+Implement Multi-Factor Authentication to each component of the Certificate System that supports Multi-Factor Authentication.
+For offline Root CA systems, Multi-Factor Authentication should be implemented and based on compensating access controls;

 k.
 Change authentication keys and passwords for any privileged account or service account on a Certificate System whenever a person’s authorization to administratively access that account on the Certificate System is changed or revoked; and